ppouliot/dockerfile-ghe-helper/README.md

 This is the Dockerfile for building Github Enterprise Helper (ghe-helper).
-Github Enterprise Helper is a container platform built with tooling for interacting with Github Enterprise and Github.com.
+Github Enterprise Helper is a container platform built with tooling for interacting with Github Enterprise and Github.com data and functionality.

 ## Typical Usage